Sidify Music Converter

 Step 3Choose Output Format and Customize Output Path.

-Click the "Settings" icon on the upper right corner.
-Here you can choose the output format (MP3/AAC/WAV/FLAC/AIFF), output quality, output folder, how you'd like the output files to be organized, etc.
+Click the "Settings" icon in the upper right corner.
+Here you can choose the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC), output quality, output folder, how you'd like the output files to be organized, etc.

 Step 4Download Spotify Music to Computer.

 Click the "Convert" button on the bottom right corner to start exporting Spotify songs to your local computer.